codeTrackLift/pacmen_factory/README.md

 ## Future Roadmap
-I may incorporate what I learned about handling an array of DOM elements into my [Pac-Man Mini-Game](https://codetracklift.github.io/pacman/) Project.
+I may incorporate what I learned about handling an array of DOM elements into my [Pac-Man Mini-Game](https://github.com/codeTrackLift/pacman).

 ## MIT License